Properness of nilprogressions and the persistence of polynomial growth of given degree: Introduction

 \end{theorem}

-Note that as well as generalising Bilu's original argument to include groups with torsion, this strengthens his argument slightly even in the torsion-free case, since in place of the cardinality bound $|H+P|\le O_{K,m}(1)|A|$ we have the qualitatively stronger containment $H+P\subset O_{K,m}(1)A$.
+We prove Theorem \ref{thm:ab.Bilu} at the end of Section \ref{sec:Bilu}.
+Note that it slightly strengthens the Freiman--Ruzsa theorem stated in \cite{bilu} even in the torsion-free case, since in place of the cardinality bound $|HP|\le O_{K,m}(1)|A|$ we have the qualitatively stronger containment $HP\subset A^{O_{K,m}(1)}$.
 This last strengthening arises from our use of Proposition \ref{prop:rom.8}.
-We prove Theorem \ref{thm:ab.Bilu} at the end of Section \ref{sec:Bilu}.
+The fact that we are also able to generalise to the setting of groups with torsion is ultimately thanks to Green and Ruzsa, who proved the earliest version of \cref{thm:nilp.Frei} for an arbitrary abelian group \cite{green-ruzsa}.

+\textsc{Principal applications.} One of our main motivations for proving Theorem \ref{thm:nilp.Frei.proper} is that much of the material is useful in a forthcoming paper \cite{scaling.limits} in which we sharpen a result of Benjamini, Finucane and the first author \cite[Theorem 3.2.2]{bft}.
+That result states that if $(\Gamma_n)$ is a sequence of vertex-transitive graphs with discrete automorphism groups and the balls $B_n$ of radius $n$ in the $\Gamma_n$ satisfy $|B_n|\ll n^D$ then for every sequence $m_n\gg n$ the sequence $(\Gamma_{n},\frac{d_{\Gamma_{n}}}{m_n})$ is relatively compact for the Gromov--Hausdorff topology.
+It also states that every limit point of $(\Gamma_{n},\frac{d_{\Gamma_{n}}}{m_n})$ is a connected nilpotent Lie group equipped with a left-invariant Carnot-Caratheodory metric.
+In our forthcoming paper \cite{scaling.limits} we give a new proof of this, removing the need to assume that the automorphism groups are discrete and showing moreover that the homogeneous dimension of every limit point is at most $D$.

+In the present paper we give a related application to sets of polynomial growth.
+The Breuillard--Green--Tao proof of Gromov's theorem via Theorem \ref{thm:bgt.noprog} yields as a corollary the following result. \begin{theorem}[Breuillard--Green--Tao {\cite[Corollary 11.9]{bgt}}] Given $D>0$ there exists $N=N_D$ such that if $n\ge N$ and $S$ is a finite symmetric generating set for a group $G$ such that

+then for every $r\ge n$ we have $|S^r|\le r^{O_D(1)}|S|$. \end{theorem} Thus, if $S$ exhibits polynomial growth of degree $D$ at some sufficiently large scale $n$ then it exhibits polynomial growth of degree bounded in terms of $D$ at all subsequent scales.
+Benjamini (private communication) has conjectured that if one replaces \eqref{eq:tao.poly.growth} with the more restrictive condition $|S^n|\le Mn^D$ then one should be able to conclude that $S$ exhibits polynomial growth of the \emph{same} degree $D$ at all subsequent scales.
+In Section \ref{sec:conj-1} we verify this conjecture, arriving at the following result, in which we write $\{D\}=1-\lfloor D\rfloor$, the fractional part of $D$. \begin{theorem}[Benjamini's conjecture] Given $M,D>0$ there exists $N=N_\cD$ such that if $n\ge\max\{N,NM,(NM)^\frac{1}{1-\{D\}}\}$ and $S$ is a finite symmetric generating set for a group $G$ such that $1\in S$ and

+then for every $r\ge n$ we have $|S^r|\ll_{M,D}r^D$; indeed $|S^r|\ll_\cD(r/n)^{\lfloor D\rfloor}|S^n|$. \end{theorem} Having some constants depending on $\cD$ rather than $D$ might look slightly strange, and in some sense does not contain much information.
+However, it is a convenient means by which to capture the fact that the bounds are uniform on a bounded range of $D$, which will be useful for an application in another forthcoming paper.

+The basic approach to \cref{thm:persitstence.poly.growth}, which is already present in \cite{bt,tao.growth}, is to control the growth of $S^r$ in terms of the growth of a certain nilprogression of bounded rank and step.

+\begin{remark*} If $G$ is assumed to be abelian then the weaker assumption \eqref{eq:tao.poly.growth} is enough to draw the same conclusion.
+To see that \cref{thm:persitstence.poly.growth} does not hold with \eqref{eq:tao.poly.growth} in general, consider the set